 Internal walls

 Repair category 1

 Notes The internal walls were largely covered with decorative finishes.
-Within the limits of our inspection, no reportable defects were evident.
-During routine decoration, however, some filling/repair may be required.
+Within the limitations of our inspection, no reportable defects were evident.
+During routine decoration, however, some plaster filling/repair maybe required.

-Floors including sub-floors Repair category 1 Notes The flooring was found to be generally level and firm to the tread.
+Floors including sub-floors Repair category 1 Notes The flooring was found to be generally level and firm to the tread with the exception of some loose/creaking timber panels at upper level, which is considered to be cosmetic in nature.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
 No access to the sub-floor area was possible.
-Within the limitations of our inspection, there was no indication to suggest significant defects in this area.
-It will, however, be appreciated that as the area was not inspected, no guarantees can be provided in this regard.
+Within the limitations of our inspection, there was no indication to suggest significant defects in this area, although it should be appreciated that as the area was not inspected, no guarantees can be provided in this regard.

-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is in keeping with the age and character of the subjects, and generally appeared in a fair condition.
+Internal joinery and kitchen fittings Repair category 2 Notes The internal joinery is in keeping with age and character of the subjects, and generally appeared in a fair condition.
 Typical wear is evident to some areas.
 A number of door frames are slightly distorted, which is considered to be due to longstanding settlement/movement.
-The kitchen fittings are along semi-modern lines and generally appeared in fair condition, consistent with age and usage.
+The kitchen fittings are dated and worn in places.
+Consideration should be given to upgrading/replacement.